stmar89/AbVarFq_LMFDBLabels/README.md

 ### Introduction
 This repository contains the Magma code implementing the labelling scheme for abelian varieties over a finite field in an isogeny class with commutative endomorphism algebra $`K`$ described in the referece below.<br>
 The isomorphism classes of these abelian varieties are functorially represented by fractional ideals in $`K`$.
-Hence, we label the corresponding ideal classes.
+Hence, we label the corresponding ideal classes.<br>
 In the ordinary case, we label also polarizations of the abelian varieties, represented by elements $`K`$.

 ### Reference